 3. Participation and Entry Fees: Pick your partner or fish alone.
 Participation in each tournament is open to all members in good standing of VBT.
 At least one team member must be 18 years in age or older.
-Entry fee $110.00 per boat, Big Bass $10.00 per team and $20.00 membership per person per season.
+Entry fee $150.00 per boat (includes $10.00 Big Fish).$25.00 membership per person per season.

 6. Safety: Safe boating will be observed at all times during competition hours.
 Each contestant is required to wear a chest like life preserver any time the combustion engine is in operation.
 All boats must be equipped with an emergency shut off device, which must be attached to the driver’s body whenever the combustion engine is in operation.
 During the official tournament hours a competitor may not use communication devices such as cellular telephones, marine radios, walkie talkies, etc for the purpose of gathering or relay-ing information concerning fishing locations, techniques, lures, etc. Mobile communication devices can be used in emergency situations.

 7. Sportsmanship: All teams are expected to follow high standards of sportsmanship, courtesy, safety and conservation.
 At no time during tournament hours are any alcoholic beverages or drugs, other than prescriptions, allowed in the boat or consumed.
 Any violation of this rule (7), may be deemed cause for disqualification.